Butterfly Lovers' Violin Concerto: History

-The concerto was written in 1959 by two Chinese composers, He Zhanhao (何占豪, born 1933) and Chen Gang (陈钢, born 1935), while they were students at the Shanghai Conservatory of Music.
-While Gang was known as a top composer at the conservatory, He had previously worked for a Yue Opera troupe and was familiar with the opera style's conventions.
+The concerto was written in 1959 by two Chinese composers, He Zhanhao (何占豪, born 1933) and Chen Gang (陳鋼, 1935–2026), while they were students at the Shanghai Conservatory of Music.
+While Chen was known as a top composer at the conservatory, he had previously worked for a Yue Opera troupe and was familiar with the opera style's conventions.
 The composition project began as the result of an activity in 1958 at the conservatory, where students were tasked with learning traditional Chinese works in celebration of the tenth anniversary of the People's Republic of China.

 He Zhanhao is more widely credited for the composition of the concerto.
 However, his main contribution was the famous opening theme, while most of the development was written by Chen Gang.
 This was revealed in an interview of by China Central Television with several artists contributed in the creation and popularity of this work in China and worldwide.

 The premiere of the Butterfly Lovers Violin Concerto took place at the Shanghai Music and Dance Festival on May 27, 1959, featuring 18-year-old violinist Yu Lina, as part of the celebration of the tenth anniversary year of the founding of the People's Republic of China.
 Chen and Yu recount that the inaugural performance enjoyed uproarious applause, which continued even after the composers and performers concluded their performance.

 The concerto was banned during the Cultural Revolution, as fellow composers and political figures associated the folktale with anti-Communist themes that exalted the bourgeoisie, further promoting counter-revolutionary messages such as individual liberation and the supremacy of love.

 In 1978, the piece resurfaced at the Shanghai Spring festival, thereby signaling a larger revival of the piece in China and beyond.
 The concerto received widespread acclaim and several gold records throughout the 1980s.
 Today, the concerto is widely referred to as "our symphony" in China, as the piece blends Western orchestra form with Chinese folklore, musical tradition, and national pride.

 The piece was first recorded in 1959 with Yu as soloist and the Symphony Orchestra of Shanghai Music Conservatory conducted by Fan Chengwu, and later by Shen Rong in 1961 with the same orchestra and conductor.
 The latter recording was re-released in 1977 by China Record Company.
 A recording of the work with Gil Shaham as the violin soloist that is conducted by Lan Shui leading the Singapore Symphony Orchestra is heard often on radio stations such as WSMR (FM), Sarasota Manatee Classical.